• Skip to primary navigation

 • Use red onion and omit the carrots for keto.

-How to Make Broccoli Cauliflower Salad
+How To Make Broccoli Cauliflower Salad

 Making the broccoli salad dressing in a clear glass bowl and mixing with a whisk.